 Associate Professor Michael Kirley

-Since 2004, Dr Michael Kirley has been a member of the academic staff at The University of Melbourne, where he holds an appointment as an Associate Professor (effective Jan 1, 2016) in the Department of Computing and Information Systems within the Melbourne School of Engineering.
+Dr Michael Kirley is a member of the academic staff at The University of Melbourne, where he holds an appointment as an Associate Professor in the School of Computing and Information Systems within the Melbourne School of Engineering.